jaeilers/NSAttributedStringBuilder/fastlane/README.md

 [bundle exec] fastlane code_coverage
 ```

 Generate code coverage report for a specific platform.
-Use --env to select the environment. (ios, macos, tvos or watchos)
+Use --env to select the environment. (ios, macos, tvos, watchos or visionos)

 ----